 From time to time, our Board of Directors authorizes management to repurchase shares of our issued and outstanding common stock on the open market.
-On October 28, 2020, our Board of Directors approved a new repurchase plan with an effective date of November 10, 2020 (the "November 2020 Program").
-Pursuant to the November 2020 Program, we may, from time to time until February 18, 2021, repurchase up to 500,000 shares.
-At December 31, 2020, we had 500,000 shares of common stock authorized for repurchase remaining under the November 2020 Program.
-On February 11, 2021, our Board approved a new share repurchase program with an effective date of February 23, 2021 (the "February 2021 Program").
-Pursuant to the February 2021 Program, we may, from time to time until May 6, 2021, repurchase up to 300,000 shares of our common stock.
+On October 20, 2021, our Board of Directors approved a new repurchase plan with an effective date of November 9, 2021 (the "November 2021 Program").
+Pursuant to the November 2021 Program, we were authorized to repurchase up to 300,000 shares of our common stock at predetermined prices until the earlier of the repurchase of all 300,000 shares or February 17, 2022.
+The November 2021 Program was completed in December 2021, upon repurchase by us of all 300,000 shares as authorized.
+On February 10, 2022, our Board approved a new share repurchase program with an effective date of February 22, 2022 (the "February 2022 Program").
+Pursuant to the February 2022 Program, we may, from time to time until May 5, 2022, repurchase up to 300,000 shares of our common stock.
 We may utilize various methods to effect the repurchases, which may include open market repurchases, negotiated block transactions, accelerated share repurchases or open market solicitations for shares, some of which may be effected through Rule 10b5-1 plans.
 The timing and amount of future repurchases, if any, will depend upon several factors, including market and business conditions, and such repurchases may be discontinued at any time.